Azure/azure-service-operator/v2/tools/generator/internal/conversions/README.md

     }
 ```

+When passed our demonstration `sourceEndpoint.Type()`, the helper `AsOptionalType` returns the expected `OptionalType`.

+No prerequisite checks are made on `destinationEndpoint` because this particular handler doesn't care.
-We need to be able to convert between the non-optional source and our destination.

-To work out whether this is supported, we make a recursive call to `CreateTypeConversion`.
+To proceed, need to be able to convert between the non-optional source and our destination.
+Finding out whether this is supported, involves a recursive call to `CreateTypeConversion` using a new source endpoint that contains the unwrapped contents from the `OptionalType` returned earlier.
 If that doesn't work, we bail out.

 ``` go
     // Require a conversion between the unwrapped type and our source